Amuleka/ds-first-draft/README.md

 # Data Structures Tutorial: Stack

-# Introduction to Stacks
+I. Introduction to Stacks
 In computer science, a stack is a linear data structure that follows the Last-In-First-Out (LIFO) principle.
 It represents a collection of elements where the insertion and removal of items take place at one end called the top of the stack.
 A stack can be visualized as a stack of books where the last book placed on top is the first one to be removed.
 The operations performed on a stack include inserting an item onto the stack (push), removing an item from the stack (pop), and accessing the top item without removal (peek).

 # Stack Operations

 A. Push Operation:

-• The push operation adds an element to the top of the stack.
+    The push operation adds an element to the top of the stack.
-• Implementation: We can use the append() method of a Python list to add an item to the stack.
+    Implementation: We can use the append() method of a Python list to add an item to the stack.

-B. Pop Operation:
+# Pop Operation:

-• The pop operation removes the top element from the stack and returns its value.
+    The pop operation removes the top element from the stack and returns its value.
-• Implementation: We can use the pop() method of a Python list to remove the last item from the stack.
+    Implementation: We can use the pop() method of a Python list to remove the last item from the stack.

-C. Peek Operation:
+# Peek Operation:

-• The peek operation returns the value of the top element without removing it from the stack.
+    The peek operation returns the value of the top element without removing it from the stack.
-• Implementation: We can access the last item in the Python list without removing it using indexing.
+    Implementation: We can access the last item in the Python list without removing it using indexing.

 # Implementing a Stack using an Array or Linked List